abusuioc/hms-gms-wrapper-location/README.md

 [![](https://jitpack.io/v/abusuioc/hms-gms-wrapper-location.svg?style=flat-square)](https://jitpack.io/#abusuioc/hms-gms-wrapper-location/)

-Originally, the first fused location provider available on Android was provided by Google Play Services.
+In the beginning, the only fused location provider for Android devices was made available by Google Play Services.

 FFW to late 2019 and we have a new player:  [Huawei](https://www.huawei.com/).